-Transom Shower-The optional transom washdown shower is located at the stern of the boat.
-The shower model will vary depending on the boat model.
+Transom Shower-A hot/cold transom shower is located at the stern of the boat.
 The 12 VDC WATER PUMP circuit breaker switch must be ON for the unit to function.

 Transom Shower Figure 5-11

 Fresh Water Dockside Hookup